JohnMarzulli/StratuxHud/readme.md

 sudo apt-get update && sudo apt-get dist-upgrade -y
 ```

-Other causes of under voltage warnings are low quality USB cables, lose power port on the Pi, or a low quality power supply.
+Other causes of under-voltage warnings are low-quality USB cables, lose power port on the Pi, or a low quality power supply.

-Make sure you are using a high quality power cable if you are using a Pi 3B+
+Make sure you are using a high-quality power cable if you are using a Pi 3B+

 ### 7.2 Install Software